xaur/writings/posts/201911xx-marketing-strategies.md

 This final section is for my Decred fellows who are getting nervous or desperate.

 We should keep our heads cool regardless of the price or media coverage.
-I'm not saying our marketing is working bad.
+I'm not saying our marketing is working poorly.
 All I see is we need _more_ of pretty much everything to push this old perception that Decred is some obscure geek toy.

 To stay cool, focused and productive (you want the change, right?)
 I recommend: